 The wheels are all steered and propelled in a synchronous fashion.

-The synchronous mobility drive usually requires two motors with distributed mechanicals
+The synchronous mobility drive typically requires two motors with distributed mechanical components

 for the propulsion and steering forces.

 (steering and propulsion coupling is typically done gears, chains, belts or occasionally electrically)

 While synchronous mobility is simpler to control than a differential drive,

 where using differential mobility requires the vehicle or Robot to compute each wheel’s velocity for movement.